mardelmariam/nvidia_cuda_tensorflow/README.md

 Replace the "X" with the version number you installed.

-## 7. Sanity check: Detected Nvidia GPU by CUDA applications
+## 7. Sanity check: Detect Nvidia GPU

 ## ?.
 Bugs and solutions